VHS Memories

 One of the first home movies we have of me as a kid is me doing my own version of the Cookie Crisp commercial.
 I’m sitting at the kitchen table, holding a box of the cereal, exclaiming the slogan, “If you like cookies, you’ll love Cookie Crisp!”
 (I watched a lot of TV.)

 Back in the late 80s and early 90s, every cereal commercial made sure to mention that it was “part of this complete breakfast.”
 It then showed a quick shot of the cereal accompanied by toast, bacon, eggs, a glass of orange juice, a bowl of oatmeal, and about eight other things.
-I remember wondering why my parents were under the impression that it was okay for me to be eating just cereal and why they didn’t know I was supposed to be having a lot of other things with it.
-Were they just being lazy?
+I remember wondering why my parents were under the impression that it was okay for me to be eating just cereal and why they didn’t know I was supposed to be having a lot of other stuff with it.
+Were they being lazy or just uninformed?

 Cereal was not just something to eat for kids in that era.
 It was a way of life.
 Each cereal had its own personality, brought to life by the colorful characters that appeared on the box and in the commercials.